vicramon/ember-tutorial/chapters/the-ember-object.md

 ## Defining Objects

 So far we've just been using Ember.Object.
-What if you want to create our own object?
-You can do that like this:
+You can create a sort of "subclass" of Ember.Object by using `extend`.
+Say we want to make a user Object class:

 ```coffee
 App.User = Ember.Object.extend()
 ```

-Boom!
-Now you can instantiate a user like so:
+Now you can instantiate a user with `create`:

 ```coffee
 user = App.User.create()